 AI and Machine Learning have become the source of many articles and discussions.
-For some, they offer the potential to solve the great problems of our age: climate change, antibiotic resistance and human augmentation.
+For some, they offer the potential to solve the significant problems of our age: climate change, antibiotic resistance and human augmentation.
 Others take a more dystopian view, citing concerns such as human displacement and biased decisions.
 This talk looks behind the hype, explains where AI and Machine Learning came from and where they are going.
-It also outlines some ways in which the world of research, and of knowledge more generally, is undergoing fundamental change in response to advances in AI and Machine Learning.
+It also outlines some ways in which the world of research, and of knowledge more generally, is undergoing a fundamental change in response to advances in AI and Machine Learning.

 CIT Cork School of Music